 - Draught-Proofing: Caulk is a flexible material, and you can use it to seal air leaks through small cracks or gaps.
 Use caulk to fill the gaps between floorboards to prevent cold draughts.

-- Insulating Underneath Your Carpet or Floor Covering: You can use foam boards to insulate underneath your floor covering.
+- Foam Board Insulation: You can use foam boards to insulate underneath your floor covering.
 Foam boards are a good option for DIY insulation projects.

-- Rugs: If you don’t wish to spend a lot of time or money on insulating your floor but walking barefoot makes you feel chilly, throwing on a rug will help keep your feet warm.
-It’ll also add a layer of protection against heat loss.
+- Rugs: If you don’t wish to spend a lot of time or money on insulating your floor but walking barefoot makes you feel chilly, throwing on a rug will help keep your feet warm and add a layer of protection against heat loss.

 - Radiant Barriers: Radiant barriers reduce heat loss downwards.
 Radiant barriers are installed below the floorboards, facing upwards.